Sitefinity/mvc-samples/AuthorWidget/readme.md

 Finally we need the view – this is the markup that in combination with the view model will produce the visual part of our widget.
 We create Author.Default.cshtml file and place it in the MVC\\Views\\Author folder.
-The code is [here](AuthorWidget/MVC/Views/Author/Author.Default.cshtml).
+The code for the view is [here](AuthorWidget/MVC/Views/Author/Author.Default.cshtml).

 _**NOTE that the view must be built as an embedded resource (from the file properties) as well as every other cshtml, js or json file.**_